Why you should be taking your next photography tour in China…

 Hong Kong is a favourite amongst photographers for its street scenes.
 Being full of street vendors, workers and the famous signs that hang from every building, makes it a place of endless possibilities when it comes to street photography.

 There are so many things to do in Hong Kong, however it’s not known for being the cheapest place in the world.
 Things can quickly start to add up so once you’ve got the shots you wanted, take advantage of the free things to do in Hong Kong.
-Check out this list to get some ideas.

 In the 13th century when Marco Polo arrived in Hangzhou he declared it “the most beautiful and elegant city in the world” and you can see why.